-The Company Captain is asked to recommend a young person for the award of the Queen's Badge and their acceptance on the Completion Residential.
+The Company Captain is asked to recommend a young person for the award of the King's Badge and their acceptance on the Completion Residential.
 They are also asked to comment on the young person's development and their response to the training and activities undertaken.
 If the Company Captain is not the young person's mentor they should do this in consultation with that individual.

-How do you apply for the Queen's Badge?
+How do you apply for the King's Badge?

-Upon completion of the Queen's Badge Record Book and having had the book signed by the Company Captain & Queen's Badge Advisor, please follow the process for your region:
+Upon completion of the King's Badge Record Book and having had the book signed by the Company Captain & King's Badge Advisor, the Company Captain should apply for the King's Badge via the online form at https://boys-brigade.org.uk/kings-badge/